 , is a complete overhaul (as Mac OS 8 was supposed

 :(, Clarus the dogcow is now on the net.

 The dogcow was an icon on the original Macintosh computer.
-I don't believe there was a description or name for it and people were unable to determine if it was supposed to be a dog or a cow.
-It became a sort of mascot for Macintosh users for a while, with amusing stories written about it, etc.
+I don't believe there was a description or name for her and people were unable to determine if she was supposed to be a dog or a cow.
+She became a sort of mascot for Macintosh users for a while, with amusing stories written about her, etc.